ejci/iZettle-for-Titanium/readme.md

 =======

 iZettle library for Titanium is a javascript module for Appcelerator Titanium.
 It allows to make card (VISA, Maestro,...) payments directly from your mobile device.
-Check how the whole system work on [iZettle  web page](https://www.izettle.com/).
+Check how the whole system works on [iZettle  web page](https://www.izettle.com/).
 It is very similar (same?) to [Square](https://squareup.com/) but it works in Europe... well only in few EU countries (Sweden, Denmark, Finland, Norway, UK, Germany and Spain).